 Educate yourself on the different types of childbirth and what to expect

 One of the best ways to prepare for childbirth is to educate yourself on all the different types of deliveries.
 This includes learning about vaginal births, cesarean sections, and induced labors (yes, it’s a good idea to have a grasp of ALL types of labors — check out my post on the different types of birth).
 It’s important to know what to expect during each type of delivery, as well as the risks and benefits associated with each one.
 Talk to your doctor about your options and what they recommend for you and your baby.

 Even if you’re planning on a straight vaginal birth, there may be medical conditions arise that require other options.
 Remember, in the United States about 1/3 of pregnant women have a cesarean section, and most of those families feel very unprepared when they go unplanned into the operating room.

 Many women come in with unrealistic expectations of natural birth, so be sure to figure out ALL your options as your due date approaches.

 Talk to your doctor about any concerns or questions you have

-One of the best ways for pregnant women to prepare for childbirth is to communicate with your doctor.
+One of the best ways for pregnant women to prepare for childbirth is to communicate with their doctor.
 This includes discussing your concerns and questions, as well as getting their advice on what you can do to make your delivery as smooth as possible.
 It’s also important to update your doctor on any changes in your health or pregnancy, such as if you’re experiencing any complications.

 I love how this class has a whole chapter on communicating with your doctor well.
-It’s SO helpful to have real life examples to get you started.
+It’s SO helpful to have real-life examples to get you started.

 Make a birth plan and share it with your doctor